kbolt¶

 - searches with keyword, semantic, hybrid reranked, and deep retrieval modes

-- reads source files through CLI and MCP tools
+- reads indexed content through CLI and MCP tools

 - keeps collections fresh automatically on macOS and Linux